se-rwth/se-rwth.github.io/_pages/research/Artificial-Intelligence-in-Software-Engineering.md

 as intelligent flight control systems or assistance systems for air or road traffic management is not far in the future [[KMP+21]](#KMP+21) [[KRRS19]](#KRRS19) [[HRR12]](#HRR12).
+For this purpose we have realized the Focus theory, a detailed and well defined theory on distributed interacting connector and component systems in Isabelle [[BKR+20]](#BKR+20).

 The following figure overviews the most important constituents of the verification framework.